 The rare, the mystical, the brilliant and the cuddly hide in the foliage of the Costa Rican rainforest.
 Many nature lovers come to Costa Rica looking for just one animal: a sloth chewing on a fistful of leaves, a capuchin monkey jumping between tree branches or a chance to see the resplendent quetzal's azure and ruby plumage.
 While searching, they'll encounter approximately five percent of the world's biodiversity inside in a country the size of West Virginia – .03 percent of the world's surface.read more close

-Four species of monkeys, including one sub-species endemic to Costa Rica's Manuel Antonio National Park, two species of sloth, 103 species of bats, six species of cats, three species of anteaters, and at least 82 other species of mammals inhabit Costa Rica.
-Several of these species are endangered and can be found within the country's national parks, reserves and refuges.
+Walk through wildlife refuges, national parks and reserves searching for tapirs, agoutis, armadillos, coatis and capybaras.
+Peer underneath leaves and look closely at the tree trunks for the bats which make up more than half of Costa Rica's mammal species; that's 103 different bat species.
+Other mammals include four species of monkeys, including one sub-species endemic to Costa Rica's Manuel Antonio National Park, two species of sloth, six species of wild cats, three species of anteaters, and at least 82 other species of mammals inhabit Costa Rica.